Alejogb1/job-board/blog-data/how-to-manage-excessive-data-for-labeling.md

     return labels

 # Example usage:
-texts = ["I loved this product!", "This was awful.", "It was okay.", "The experience was very positive."] positive_keywords = ["love", "amazing", "great", "positive"] negative_keywords = ["awful", "terrible", "bad", "negative"]
+texts = ["I loved this product!", "This was awful.", "It was .", "The experience was very positive."] positive_keywords = ["love", "amazing", "great", "positive"] negative_keywords = ["awful", "terrible", "bad", "negative"]